National Planning Commission of Nepal: History

 The Planning Commission was first created in Nepal in 1956.
 It was soon renamed in accordance with the Yojana Mandal Act of 1957.
 Following the introduction of the partyless Panchayat system in 1961, the National Planning Council was formed under the then king.
 In 1963, the council was dissolved and a new planning body, with an identical name, was constituted under the Chairman of the Council of Ministers.
 All the Ministers became ex-officio members of the council; and the Ministry of Economic Affairs was renamed the Ministry of Economic Planning.

 In 1968, all tasks related to development budget and foreign aid hitherto carried out by the Ministry of Economic Planning were assigned to the Ministry of Finance.
 The National Planning Council then morphed into the National Planning Commission (NPC) under the Chairmanship of the Prime Minister.
 A 1972 study on the functions and responsibilities of the central planning agency resulted in the reconstitution of the NPC.

 After the historic restoration of multiparty democracy in 1990, the newly elected government reconstituted the NPC again with the Prime Minister as chair, a full-time vice-chairman, five Members, and a Member-Secretary.
 The current organization and functions of the NPC draw on the Executive Order issued by the cabinet in 2010.

+In April 2013, all commission members including its vice-chairman Deependra Bahadur Kshetry resigned their posts due to significant differences with the government.
+Along with Kshetry, three other members announced their departure: Janak Raj Shah, Dr Shiba Kumar Rai, and Dr Abdur Rahim Mikrani.